 You may be wondering how Covid19 is affecting our massage therapy practice at Active Healing Therapeutic Massage Clinic.

-Here is the new information effective June 2nd.
+Here is the new information effective February 15th,2021.

 I am posting a link to ‘government Canada for info about Covid19